-- Candidates have knowledge of the major branches of historical and systematic, especially Thomistic philosophy, and the ability to think philosophically and communicate clearly.
+- Seminarians have knowledge of the major branches of historical and systematic, especially Thomistic philosophy and the ability to think philosophically.

-2. Candidates have developed the habits and commitment that support lifelong learning.
+- Seminarians have developed the habits and commitment that supports life-long learning.

-Goal: The program will help candidates grow in human relations and in communion with Christ, in order to become apt instruments of Christ’s grace to others.
-Student Learning Outcomes:
+Goal: The program will help seminarians grow in communion with Christ and become an apt instrument of Christ’s grace to others.

-1. Candidates have acquired a level of affective maturity and intimacy with Christ that leads to sufficient self-awareness and self-mastery for the freedom to give themselves in service to others.
+- Seminarians have acquired a level of affective maturity and intimacy with Christ that leads to growing self-awareness, self-mastery and freedom to give themselves in service to others.

 Artifacts: Formation Advisor’s reports, Peer Evaluations, Self Evaluations